codeangler/vpc-endpoints-lab/build-interface.md

 (Optional) Review the IAM permissions in your lab:

 1. Revisit (if required) the IAM permissions assigned to the Sales App and Reports Engine EC2 instances as covered during the section 'Part 1: Gateway Endpoint IAM Roles'.
 Each EC2 instance has the required permissions to S3 and SQS.
+Notice that the SalesApp role has the permissions to execute "sqs:SendMessage" and "sqs:ReceiveMessage".
+Notice that the ReportsEngine role has the permissions to execute "sqs:ReceiveMessage" and "sqs:DeleteMessage"

 ## Part 2.
 Interface Endpoint - Security Groups